 Infants are our youngest learners.
 At birth, babies begin to learn to trust.
 This builds a foundation for them to learn other important skills.
 Infants grasp these concepts through the tone of voice and gentle touch a caregiver uses.

-We use the “Baby Doll Circle Time” curriculum in all of our infant day care classrooms, combined with Growing Room’s own Growing Up on Our Block curriculum.
-These programs help infants grow and develop throughout the first year of life.
+We use the “Baby Doll Circle Time” curriculum in all of our infant day care classrooms.
+These program helps infants grow and develop throughout the first year of life.
 It is our goal to provide experiences to assist children in creating a picture of who they are, what they can do, and what they think and feel.
 We want to show them that they are important, unique and competent.

 Working with Infants in Jacksonville to help develop their language skills

 - Listening and talking